allegro/bigflow/docs/technologies.md

 ## Dataflow (Apache Beam)

 The standard BigFlow project is a Python package.
-Apache Beam supports [running jobs as a Python package](https://beam.apache.org/documentation/sdks/python-pipeline-dependencies/#multiple-file-dependencies).
+It happens, that Apache Beam supports [running jobs as a Python package](https://beam.apache.org/documentation/sdks/python-pipeline-dependencies/#multiple-file-dependencies).
-Thanks to these facts, running Beam jobs requires almost no support.
+Thanks to that, running Beam jobs requires almost no support.

 The BigFlow project starter provides an example Beam workflow called `wordcount`.
 The interesting part of this example is the `wordcount.pipeline` module: